We work hard at CTS to ensure our service will exceed your expectations.

 Projects completed since 1998

 As a leading Hong Kong translation company, we are perfectly positioned to support your business communications.
-Our mission is to help Western and Hong Kong companies succeed in each other’s markets, one word at a time.
+Our mission is to help Hong Kong and overseas companies succeed in each other’s markets, one word at a time.

 Drive customer engagement by translating your marketing content in a way that feels local.

 Our office in Hong Kong is supported by our teams in Shanghai, London, New York, and Sydney.